Large, Organic Veggie Bag - THURS

 Farmer Stacey says "If making pizza dough seems like too much work, grab a package of puff pastry!
 Lay out one sheet of pastry on a baking sheet lined with parchment paper.
 Spread some ricotta and shredded mozzarella or parmesan over the top, leaving a border uncovered.
 Layer on thin slices of tomato, squash, and onions.
 Drizzle with olive oil and bake at 350* until golden and bubbly.
 Finely chop some basil and sprinkle over the pie after it comes out of the oven.
 Delicious both warm and melty as well as chilled for lunch the next day.
 Chop up some sweet peppers and cucumbers for a crisp side salad."

 This week's large veggie bag for Thursday 8/13 showcases summer's abundance:

 - 1 bunch basil - Whip up into pesto with some olive oil and parmesan or sprinkle on top of any dish to add a punch of summery flavor.

 - 1/2 lb romano beans or 1 pint shishitos - These flat Romano beans are crunchy and delicious raw, grilled, steamed, or braised.
 The shishitos fry up quickly in hot oil with some GARLIC.

-- 1 bunch onions - These fresh spring onions are super sweet and are delicious raw and cooked!
+- 2 onions - These fresh spring onions are super sweet and are delicious raw and cooked!

 The Farm at Sunnyside borders the Shenandoah National Park - read more about their conservation efforts on their website.
 We love visiting Sunnyside and learning about cover crops, compost, field rotation, food safety processes, and working with a seasonal farm staff - Stacey and Casey excel at all these things!